gatsbyjs/gatsby/docs/docs/html-generation.md

 The workers iterate over each page in their partition, and call the `render-page.js` with the page.
 It then saves the HTML for the page's path in `/public`.

+If you get the error "WebpackError: Worker exited before finishing task" you can try to reduce the page group size by setting the optional environment variable, `GATSBY_PAGE_GROUP_SIZE` to something lower than the default (50).

 Once all workers have finished, we're done!